ksu-cs-textbooks/cis400/content/D-milestones/05-class-library-milestone-3.md

 ## Drink Classes

-All sides should reside in the `FlyingSaucer.Data.Drink` namespace.
+All drinks should reside in the `FlyingSaucer.Data.Drink` namespace.

-The Flying Saucer offers six drinks:
+The Flying Saucer offers three drinks:

 * Liquified Vegetation